B12Howard/Gifhub-Server/README.md

 - More editing options like cropping, quality (1080p resolution, more exotic stuff like bit rate or what not)
 - Add youtube-dl to get youtube videos
 - Add ability to parse m3u8 to access streaming videos
+- Have users connect with each other to share lists and content